-Prerequisite - AP Calculus AB OR Precalculus Honors and also must meet department selection criteria This course is designed to prepare students for the College Board Advanced Placement Calculus BC Exam to seek college credit and/or advanced standing in mathematics.
+Prerequisite - Successful completion of AP Calculus AB or a final grade of B+ or higher in Precalculus Honors This course is designed to prepare students for the College Board Advanced Placement Calculus BC Exam to seek college credit and/or advanced standing in mathematics.
 The content of the course includes differential and integral calculus, infinite series, and vector-valued functions.

-Advanced Placement Probability and Statistics Credits: 5 Grades 11, 12
+Advanced Placement Probability and Statistics Credits: 5 Grades 10, 11, 12